Equivariant log-concavity of graph matchings

 \section{Introduction}

-Let $G$ be a graph.
-A \textit{matching} on $G$ is a set of pairwise non-adjacent edges.
-For a nonnegative integer $k$, let $\mathbf{M}_{k}$ denote the set of matchings of size $k$ on $G$ and set $m_k = |\mathbf{M}_k|$.
-Note that $\mathbf{M}_{0} = \{\varnothing\}$ and $m_0 = 1$.
-Furthermore, let $r_G$ be the cardinality of a maximum matching, i.e., $r_G$ is the smallest integer such that for all $k > r_G$, $m_k = 0$.
-It is well-known that the sequence of graph matching numbers is \textit{log-concave}, i.e., for ${1 \le \ell \le k \le r_G}$, The original proofs, for example in \cite[Theorem 4.2]{Heilman1972Dimer} and \cite{Plummer1986matching}, show that the polynomial $\sum m_k x^k$ has real and nonnegative roots, which is classically known to imply log-concavity.
-Later in 1994, Kratthenthaler gave an injection of the set $\mathbf{M}_{\ell-1} \times \mathbf{M}_{k+1}$ into $\mathbf{M}_{\ell} \times \mathbf{M}_{k}$ that explicitly re-established this log-concavity result.
-However, to the author's best knowledge, the behavior of the sequence of graph matchings with respect to the graph automorphism group has not been studied.
+Let $\G$ be a graph.
+A \textit{matching} on $\G$ is a set of pairwise non-adjacent edges.
+Let $\M_k$ be the set of matchings on $\G$ with $k$ edges.
+It is well-known that the sequence of graph matching numbers is \textit{log-concave}.
+That is, for positive integers ${k \le \ell}$, The first proofs in \cite[Theorem 4.2]{Heilman1972Dimer} and \cite{Plummer1986matching} show that the generating polynomial of the graph matching sequence $\sum \abs{\M_k} x^k$ has only real roots, which implies log-concavity.
+Later, in \cite{Krattenthaler}, Kratthenthaler gave a combinatorial proof of this result.
+However, as we shall see in \cref{ex:six-cycle}, this combinatorial approach breaks the graph symmetry.

-The notion of \textit{(strongly) equivariant log-concavity} was first introduced by Gedeon, Proudfoot and Young \cite[Section 5]{gedeon2017equivariant} in the context of the equivariant Kazhdan-Lusztig polynomial of a matroid.
-As the authors demonstrated there, promoting a log-concave sequence of numbers to an equivariant setting and probing its equivariant log-concavity is interesting of its own right.
-The equivariant perspective also provides new tools such as representation stability in the sense of \cite{church2015fi} to capture important information of the nonequivariant counterpart.
-We now recall the precise definition.
+It is interesting to ask whether the graph matching sequence exhibits log-concavity that respects the graph symmetry.
+The notion of \textit{(strongly) equivariant log-concavity} arises when one considers log-concavity with respect to the symmetry of the underlying objects.
+It was introduced by Gedeon, Proudfoot and Young \cite[Section 5]{gedeon2017equivariant} in the context of the equivariant Kazhdan-Lusztig polynomial of a matroid.
+It is recently used to study other log-concave sequences in combinatorics, geometry and topology that involve group actions (see \cite{Proudfoot2018TheZO, matherne2021equivariant, gui2022equivariant, gui2022equivariantkahler}).